srschreiber/Textbook-Search/README.md

 Modern e-books often rely on keyword-matching search to help readers locate topics within the text.
 While effective for experts or users with precise knowledge, this method falls short for users with only a general understanding.
 For instance, a first-year Molecular Biology student might search for "cell membrane" but not find relevant sections because the text refers to the "plasma membrane" instead.

 ## Proposed Solution
-This project aims to enhance e-book search by combining a keyword-based approach with a semantic-based approach to provide a more balanced search result.
+This project aims to enhance e-book search by combining a keyword-based approach with an embedding/bm25 hybrid approach to provide a more balanced search result.
+The goal is the best results are ones that have both strong keyword matching and semantic relavance.

 The high-level approach is: